Medical Air Technology | Tel: +44 (0)844 871 2100

-MAT provides highly effective critical ventilation, laminar flow and decontamination solutions designed to eliminate airborne bacteria in the operating theatre suite and improve surgical outcomes and reduce the need for antibiotics.
+MAT provides highly effective critical ventilation, laminar flow and decontamination solutions, designed to eliminate airborne bacteria in the operating theatre suite.
+This improves surgical outcomes and reduces the need for antibiotics.

 Infection Prevention Solutions from MAT

 Medical Air Technology is hugely experienced in working in the healthcare field and understands the pressures that our NHS hospitals and private healthcare providers are under to reduce infection rates.
 To support them, we offer a range of innovative and cost-effective products and services engineered to help reduce the incidence of HCAI and SSI:

 Ultraclean ventilation (UCV) or laminar flow, as utilised in MAT’s ECO-flow™ ultraclean ventilation (UCV) system, generates ultraclean air (defined in HTM 03-01 as air containing not more than 10 CFU/m3) over the operating or clean zone.

 This is a highly effective way to minimise contaminants at the wound site and reduce the incidence of SSI.
 Its use is recommended in the guidelines contained within HTM 03-01 Specialised Ventilation for Healthcare Premises – Part A.